 Believe it or not, you will be trekking on top of this glacier.
 It's a full-day excursion that involves walking over the ice while fully equipped with crampons and an ice axe.
 Traversing Perito Moreno is an adventure, it's perfectly safe as you'll be accompanied by certified bilingual guides.
 Enjoy crossing deep, blue ice crevices and hiking over meltwater streams as you experience Perito Moreno up close.

-Day 4: Transfer from El Calafate to El Chaltén
+Day 4: Enjoy a Scenic Transfer to El Chaltén

 After breakfast, a vehicle will pick you up for the three-hour drive to the town of El Chaltén.
-If the skies are clear, you'll be treated to incredible views of Mt.
-Fitz Roy, the infamous 11,020-foot (3,359-meter) granite mountain that looms over the town.
-El Chalten is regarded as a hikers paradise due to the proximity of Fitz Roy and other mountaineering options in the area.
+If the skies are clear, you'll be treated to incredible views of Mount Fitz Roy, the infamous 11,020-foot (3,359-meter) granite mountain that looms over the town.
+El Chalten is regarded as a hiker's paradise due to the proximity of Fitz Roy and other mountaineering options in the area.

 Upon arrival, you'll check into your hotel and have the rest of the day to acclimate to the area.
 Perhaps you'll want to take a walk in town before a relaxing evening sampling El Chaltén's many restaurants and craft-beer bars.

-Day 5: Full Day Hike to Laguna de Los Tres & Mt.
-Fitz Roy
+Day 5: Full Day Hike to Laguna de Los Tres & Mount Fitz Roy

 At the end of this 16-mile (26 km) hike, you'll descend the mountain and return to your hotel in El Chaltén for a well-earned rest.

 Chat with a local specialist who can help organize your trip.